wkhere/stackless/Doc/reference/datamodel.rst

    Frozen sets
       .. index:: object: frozenset

       These represent an immutable set.
 They are created by the built-in :func:`frozenset` constructor.
-As a frozenset is immutable and hashable, it can be used again as an element of another set, or as a dictionary key.
+As a frozenset is immutable and :term:`hashable`, it can be used again as an element of another set, or as a dictionary key.

-   .. % Set types

 Mappings
    .. index::